Skip to content

 Team record: 51-31, third seed in the West (Lakers).

 The structural case: Luka was traded to the Lakers on February 1, 2025 (covered in detail on our Luka biography).
 The 2025-26 season is his first full year as a Laker.
-He is paired with LeBron James in the offensive system and has been, by every advanced metric, the most efficient he has been since his 2022-23 first-team All-NBA season.
-His scoring average of 32.7 is second only to SGA in the league.
+He is paired with LeBron James in the offensive system and posted the most efficient season of his career since 2022-23.
+His scoring average of 33.5 led the league.

 The historical context: Luka has finished top-3 in MVP voting four times.
 He has not yet won.
 He would, in 2026, become the first European-born player other than Dirk Nowitzki, Giannis Antetokounmpo, and Jokić to win the award.
 The Lakers’ 51-31 record is, however, structurally limiting: the team’s defensive rating is 22nd in the league.